In recent years these roles have become increasingly diversified.

-From his origins as a hunting dog the Labrador Retriever has arguably emerged as one of the most able, intelligent and useful animals ever to serve the human race.
+From his origins as a hunting dog, the Labrador Retriever has arguably emerged as one of the most able, intelligent and useful animals ever to work with their human companions.

-This article looks at some of the roles that Labradors now play in enhancing and protecting the lives of human beings across the globe.
+Let’s take a look at some of the roles that Labradors now play in enhancing and protecting the lives of people across the globe.

 Assistance Dogs for the disabled

-A number of different breeds of dog are trained as Guide Dogs but overall the Labrador is by far the most popular.
+A number of different breeds of dog are trained as Guide Dogs, but overall the Labrador is by far the most popular.
+Guide dogs play a vital role in supporting blind people, by allowing them to have more access to their community and live a more independent life.

-Did you know: It takes around two years to train a guide dog, and costs over £40,000, money raised through the generosity of the public.
-If you can spare a few pounds today to help train a guide dog, it would be much appreciated.
-Click here to donate.
+Did you know: It takes around two years to train a guide dog, and costs over £40,000, money raised purely through the generosity of the public?
+If you can spare a few pounds today to help train a guide dog, here’s where to go:

-Less well known but equally important are a range of other services performed by Labradors as service dogs for people with other disabilities.
+Less well known, but equally important, are a range of other services performed by Labradors on behalf of people with other disabilities.

 Service dog for our Armed Forces

-Labradors are also important members of our armed forces.
+Labradors are also important members of our armed forces teams.
 Their incredible noses, bred to enable them to track wounded game, are also ideally suited to detecting tiny traces of explosive material.

 In February 2011 a Labrador called Treo from Rutland, UK was awarded the Dickin medal with his handler Sgt David Heyhoe, for his role in protecting his human comrades from Taliban traps.

-In the USA Labradors are also employed by the Marines in detecting IEDs in Afghanistan and other dangerous warzone, and in doing so these wonderful dogs help to preserve human life.
+In the USA Labradors are also employed by the Marines in detecting IEDs in Afghanistan and other dangerous warzone.

 Drug and Bug Detection

-Labradors are also used by pest control companies to sniff out ‘bed bugs’!
+Labradors are also used by private companies, like pest control companies.
+Here they have been found to play an important role in sniffing out ‘bed bugs’!

 Medical Detection Dogs